dscullion365/docs/source/includes/_rest_prv_order_new.md

 *DONE*

 Response with 0 `code` and status `Done` to indicate the order request is partially filled, fully filled, or rejected by matching engine.
 Return normal 'Ack' response if no order status update within 5 seconds.
-Order `status` in `data` could be `Filled`, `PartiallyFilled`, `Cancelled`, or `Reject`, and so on.
+Order `status` in `data` could be `Filled`, `PartiallyFilled`, `Cancelled`, or `Rejected`, and so on.

 *ERR*